John Romano (physician): Career

 During World War II, he worked as a neurology and psychiatric consultant for the United States Army, a role he would return to in support of the U.S. Army Surgeon General in the 1950s.
 In 1945, after returning to the United States, he accepted the role of founding chairman in the Psychiatry Department at the University of Rochester School of Medicine & Dentistry.
 He served in this role until 1971, when he retired.
 Because the department was so new and the practice of psychiatry had not yet become mainstream, there were few resources for instruction.
 As such, Romano was heavily involved in student and trainee teaching and spent a lot of time working on medical education.
 He strongly believed in the importance of medical training in psychiatrics and vice versa.
 He also introduced psychology and social work training and research into the curriculum.

-In 1946, he helped found the National Institute of Mental Health and served as general vice-chairman of the American Red Cross' Advisory Board on Health Services between 1946-1949.
+In 1946, he helped found the National Institute of Mental Health and served as general vice-chairman of the American Red Cross' Advisory Board on Health Services between 1946 and 1949.
 He served on the original National Advisory Mental Health Council of the United States Public Health Service and, as chair of the Research Study section, worked to get funding for psychiatric research.
-Romano collected funds and supervised the building of the psychiatric wing, called Wing R, at Rochester's Strong Memorial Hospital in 1949 and sat on the Board of Overseers at Harvard Medical School in 1949-1954.
-Between 1949-1952, he was on the psychiatric training committee for the National Institute of Mental Health and in 1956-1961 chaired their Mental Health Fellowship Grant Committee.
+Romano collected funds and supervised the building of the psychiatric wing, called Wing R, at Rochester's Strong Memorial Hospital in 1949 and sat on the Board of Overseers at Harvard Medical School in 1949–1954.
+Between 1949 and 1952, he was on the psychiatric training committee for the National Institute of Mental Health and in 1956-1961 chaired their Mental Health Fellowship Grant Committee.
 He was named a Distinguished University Professor in 1968 and was a senior member of the National Institute of Medicine.
 In the last decade of his life, he also served on committees and planning groups for the Ford Foundation, the American Medical Association, and the Association of American Medical Colleges, among others.